PRISMS. U37126, a very blue, ISM-naked starburst at z=10.255 with nearly 100% Lyman continuum escape fraction: JWST Observations and data reduction

 \section{JWST Observations and data reduction}

-U37126 was observed with the Low Resolution Spectrograph (LRS, \citealt{Kendrew2015PASP..127..623K}) of the Mid-InfraRed Instrument (MIRI, \citealt{Rieke+15, Wright+15, Wright+23}) on 7-8 November 2025 as part of the "PRImordial galaxy Survey with MIRI Spectroscopy at $z\sim 10$" (PRISMS, program ID 8051; PIs: J. Álvarez-Márquez \& L. Colina).
+U37126 was observed with the Low Resolution Spectrograph (LRS, \citealt{Kendrew2015PASP..127..623K}) of the Mid-InfraRed Instrument (MIRI, \citealt{Rieke+15, Wright+15, Wright+23}) on 7-8 November 2025 as part of the "PRImordial galaxy Survey with MIRI Spectroscopy at $z\sim 10$" (PRISMS, program ID 8051; PIs: J. Álvarez-Márquez \& L. Colina; \citealt{alvarez-marquez2026arXiv260202323A}).
 These observations provide a spectral coverage between $4.80-14.0\,\mu$m wavelength range using a $0\farcs51 \times 4\farcs7$ slit, i.e., from $\lambda_{\rm rest} \simeq 0.43-1.20\,\mu$m in the rest-frame, and a spectral resolution of $R\sim 100$.
 The total on-source integration time was 39,696\,s ($\simeq 11.0$\,h), obtained using a customized four-point dither strategy repeated over 12 dithers.
 The target acquisition was done using the F560W filter on a GAIA DR3 reference star.

-The data reduction follows Álvarez-Márquez et al. (in prep.).
+The data reduction follows \cite{alvarez-marquez2026arXiv260202323A}.
 Briefly, we use version 1.20.2 of the JWST calibration pipeline and CRDS context \texttt{jwst\_1464.pmap}, following the standard MIRI LRS procedures \citep{bushouse_2025_17515973} with additional custom steps to optimize background subtraction and artifact removal.
 These include wavelength masking, master and residual background subtraction, and sigma clipping to mitigate detector artifacts and cosmic-ray residuals.
 The final combined 2D spectrum and 1D extracted spectrum were produced using the pipeline Stage 3, with the 1D spectrum extracted using a $0\farcs44$ aperture and corrected for aperture losses using the standard JWST reference files (\texttt{jwst\_miri\_apcorr\_0017.fits}).
-For more details, see Álvarez-Márquez et al. (in prep.).
+For more details, see \cite{alvarez-marquez2026arXiv260202323A}.

 In addition to the MIRI LRS observations, NIRCam imaging and NIRSpec spectroscopy of U37126 are publicly available as part of the UNCOVER project\footnote{\url{https://jwst-uncover.github.io/}}.
 NIRCam photometry, combining medium- and broad-band filters from F070W to F480M, is taken from the UNCOVER DR3 SUPER catalog \citep{Suess2024ApJ...976..101S, Weaver2024ApJS..270....7W}.
 NIRSpec Micro-Shutter Assembly (MSA) spectroscopy, obtained with the low-resolution PRISM ($R\sim100$), is taken from the UNCOVER data release 4 \citep{Bezanson2024ApJ...974...92B}.
 We use the fully reduced and calibrated NIRSpec spectrum ($\simeq 4.4$\,hours on-source) published by \citet{Fujimoto2024ApJ...977..250F}.
 Finally, we adopt the updated gravitational magnification from the UNCOVER DR4, $\mu = 2.19 \pm 0.05$ \citep{Furtak2023MNRAS.523.4568F, Price2025ApJ...982...51P}.